humanmade/altis-documentation/other-docs/getting-started/README.md

 ## Prerequisites

 In order to start development, you will need to have PHP installed.
-If you are starting a fresh project, we recommend installing **the latest version available for your platform**.
+If you are starting a fresh project, we recommend installing
+**the latest version available for your platform**.

-**Note:** Your locally installed PHP veersion is only a prerequisite to install Altis.
+**Note:** Your locally installed PHP version is only a prerequisite to install Altis.
 The actual PHP version to be used for running your project(s) is provided as a docker container, specific to each Altis version we maintain.
 Refer to our [PHP Version Guide](docs://nightly/guides/updating-php/) for up-to-date compatibility, testing and upgrading information.

 For detailed instructions on how to install PHP for various operating systems, see [how to install PHP](install-php.md).